bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

         - Keys that can be Null
             - "date_met_nav"

+        - Keys that WILL NOT be read
+            - "update_case_management_rows"
+            - "delete_case_management_rows"

+    - If there are no errors in the JSON Body document:
         - The response JSON document will have a dictionary object as the value for the "Data" key.
-        - It contains the key "Database ID", the value for which is the database id of the created entry
+            - It contains the key "consumer_row", the value for which is an object with the fields of the created entry

-- Modifying a consumer database entry.
+- Update a consumer database entry.
-    - To modify a consumer database entry, the value for "Database Action" in the JSON Body must equal "Consumer Modification".
+    - To update a consumer database entry, the value for "db_action" in the JSON Body must equal "update".
     - All key value pairs in the JSON Body document correspond to updated fields for specified "Consumer Database ID"
     - Note: at least one key other than "Consumer Database ID" and "Database Action" must be present

         - Keys that can be omitted:
-            - all except "Consumer Database ID" and "Database Action"
+            - all except "id" and "db_action"

         - Keys that can be empty strings:
             - "Middle Name"